wesolved/purchase-workflow/vendor_transport_lead_time/README.rst

 -  Matthieu Méquignon <matthieu.mequignon@camptocamp.com>
 -  Phuc Tran Thanh <phuc@trobz.com>
+-  Do Anh Duy <duyda@trobz.com>

 Other credits
 -------------

-The development of this module has been financially supported by:
+The development and migration of this module has been financially supported by:

 -  Camptocamp